neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/phylogeny.md

 ***Q: If you used this tree as a phylogeny for the three turtle species for which you calculated relatedness (Hawksbill, Loggerhead, and Green), wshich letter (A, B, or C) would correspond to each turtle species?***

+⏸️ PAUSE here for class-wide discussion

+---
+> ⏳ 5 min

+***Q: Based on all of the information provided so far, how would you define 'phylogeny'?***

 ***Q: Why is a phylogeny a hypothesis?
 What information could you gather that might change the tree that you constructed?***

+⏸️ PAUSE here for class-wide discussion

+---
+> ⏳ 10 min

 Based on the [MUSCLE alignment of the 7 turtle species](#alignment), we can use a computer algorithm to calculate relatedness and generate a drawing of the most likely phylogeny.
 In this example (Fig. 2), I used [BioPython](https://biopython.org/) to calculate relatedness and estimate a tree.